-The Bachelor's Degree Curriculum in Chemistry includes all courses required to prepare students for the MCAT.
+The Bachelor's Degree Curriculum in Chemistry includes all courses recommended to prepare students for the MCAT.
 These courses are:

-Biology A minimum of 8 credits BIOL 201, 202, 203, 204 Chemistry A minimum of 13 credits including 7 credits of organic chemistry CHEM 202, 203, 222, 242, 244, 245 Humanities and Social Sciences A minimum of 6 credits Chosen from CSPR and / or English courses Physics A minimum of 8 credits PHYS 211, 212, 213, 214
+Biology A minimum of 8 credits Chemistry A minimum of 12 credits including 3 credits of organic chemistry Humanities and Social Sciences A minimum of 6 credits Physics A minimum of 8 credits

-The Bachelor's Degree Curriculum in Chemistry includes 18 credits of free electives which allow students to meet the Biology course requirement for the MCAT examination without the need for extra credits.
+^{} The Bachelor's Degree Curriculum in Chemistry includes 18 credits of free electives which allow students to meet the Biology course requirement for the MCAT examination without the need for extra credits.